 - Dealers hitting on a soft 17 cuts into your returns so be sure that dealers have to stay on any 17.

 - After splitting a pair, the optimal table will allow you to resplit on another pair and allow you to double down after splitting.
-This does not pertain to splitting aces as almost every blackjack game in the world only allow one card after splitting aces.
+This does not pertain to splitting aces as almost every blackjack game in the world only allows one card after splitting aces.

 New Jersey Blackjack Frequently Asked Questions